afourmy/pyNMS/README.md

 The following modules are used in pyNMS:
 ```
 pyQT (mandatory: GUI framework)
+netmiko, jinja2, NAPALM (optional: used for network automation)
+numpy, cvxopt (optional: used for linear programming)
-shapely, shapefile, pyproj (mandatory: used for shapefile import)
+pyshp, shapely, pyproj (mandatory: used for map drawing)
 xlrd, xlwt, yaml (desirable: used for saving projects)
-numpy, cvxopt (optional: used for linear programming)
-jinja2, netmiko, NAPALM (optional: used for network automation)
 ```

 In order to use pyNMS, you need to run **main.py**.